 But after making my own walnut milk at home, I discovered that I actually love it!

-Blending walnuts and filtered water alone is the simplest way to make walnut milk, yielding a thick, creamy and very nutty result.
+Blending walnuts and filtered water alone is the simplest way to make it, yielding a thick, creamy and very nutty result.
 But by adding a touch of pure maple syrup (and a little salt to bring out the flavor), it cuts down on the nuttiness and brings up the sweetness to create a delicious dairy-free milk!

 I find this milk is perfect for enjoying over a bowl of granola, in matcha or coffee, or as a non-dairy milk option for your favorite smoothies.
-Plus, it is easily customizable in terms of texture and sweetness depending on how you like it.
+Plus, it's easily customizable in terms of texture and sweetness depending on how you like it.
 You can even turn it into chocolate milk!

 Ingredients